pra17shant/Installation/Install ERPNext Ubuntu 22.10.md

 or
 http://localhost/phpmyadmin/

+Type-2 File Setting for Cloud Access (Nginx)
 --
-Type-2 File Setting for Cloud System (Nginx)
---
 We will configure it so that we can access phpMyAdmin via a sub-domain.
-Paste the following text into the file.
+Create file **phpmyadmin.conf** & Paste the following text into the file.
 ```
 sudo nano /etc/nginx/conf.d/phpmyadmin.conf
 ```